 We visited Blackpool Pleasure Beach on Tuesday 5th July 2016

 Blackpool Pleasure Beach is located on Blackpool’s historic seafront.
 There are a number of ways you can get to the attraction and there is also lots of accommodation available in Blackpool.

 Travelling by Train

 There are two railway stations in Blackpool.
 Blackpool Pleasure Beach own mainline station is closest, just a short walk from the attraction.
-Visit Train Genius website for details.
+To purchase your train tickets visit Train Genius or Raileasy.

 Travelling by Coach

 If you would like to travel by coach we recommend that you try National Holidays website.